Unit VII. Presence

 It is important to investigate all of our felt knowledge to ascertain

 whether what we “know” is real or a projection of some sort.
-This is
+This

-self-examination and inquiry.
+such extensive self-examination and inquiry.

 There are forms of knowledge beyond intellect, intuition and feeling.